skovaka/UNCALLED/README.md

 Enables software-based targeted sequenceing on Oxford Nanopore (ONT) MinION or GridION [via adaptive sampling](https://nanoporetech.com/about-us/news/towards-real-time-targeting-enrichment-or-other-sampling-nanopore-sequencing-devices)

-Note that UNCALLED can only be applied to legacy r9.4.1 data.
+Note that **UNCALLED can only be applied to legacy r9.4.1 data**.
 For r10.4.1 data try [ReadFish](https://github.com/LooseLab/readfish) or ONT's builtin adaptive sampling option.

 [
 **Targeted nanopore sequencing by real-time mapping of raw electrical signal with UNCALLED** \